Seiddab Trilogy

 The Seiddab Trilogy is a series of video games designed by Steve Turner (as Graftgold) for the ZX Spectrum and published by Hewson Consultants.
 It consists of 3D Space-Wars (1983), 3D Seiddab Attack (1984), and 3D Lunattack.
 All three games were later published together as The Seiddab Trilogy by Hewson for the Rotronics Wafadrive.
 The series name is derived from the word "baddies" being spelt in reverse.

 Astroclone (1985), also written by Turner, is part of this series.

 3D Space-Wars

 3D Space-Wars was released in 1983 by Hewson Consultants.

 3D Seiddab Attack

 3D Seiddab Attack was released in 1984 by Hewson Consultants.

 Critical reception

-Your Spectrum's review highlighted the realistic 3D effect and split-screen display, but criticized the monochrome graphics and slow game speed.
+Your Spectrums review highlighted the realistic 3D effect and split-screen display, but criticized the monochrome graphics and slow game speed.
 Sinclair User awarded 5 out of 10, criticizing the unclear, flickering display but praising a sophisticated concept and satisfying explosions.
 Personal Computer Games were unimpressed with the 3D effect and felt that the enemy ships were indistinct and the action unexciting.